FireWatch-ai/fireWatch/README.md

 # Training

-Using the kNN distance, logstical regression on temperature combined with the local moran a heatmap can be generated overlayed 2023 wildfires (not trained on).
+Using the kNN distance, logstical regression on temperature combined with the local moran a heatmap can be generated overlayed 2023 wildfires (not trained on) - 65% accuracy on 25000 square kilometer cell size.

 ![](https://github.com/blueishfiend692/fireWatch/blob/master/images/V1.0TempCampground%26Moran%4065%25-5000px.png)